 April 8

-Understanding Marine Electrics: Why You Shouldn’t Skimp on Marine Electrical Connectors and Terminals
+Understanding Marine Electrics: Why You Shouldn’t Scrimp on Marine Electrical Connectors and Terminals

-In addition to using quality connectors, it's important to have good tools for the job.
+In addition to using quality connectors, it's important to have the right tools for the job.
 You cannot consistently make good crimp connections with cheap, low-quality crimpers and other tools.
-You need to invest in decent tools or to borrow them from a friend.
-Good tools will ensure that your connections are properly made and sealed, reducing the risk of future problems.
+You need to invest in decent tools or borrow them from a friend.
+Good tools will ensure that your connections are properly made, reducing the risk of future problems.

 Conclusion